Nelson00011/NauticalTours/README.md

 ## Description
 - Nautical Tours is a Flask app built on Python and Jinja.
 The website is designed to allow active users to book trips to specific tours.
-To learn more about the company a contact form uses Twilio (Sendgrid) to send a confirmation email to user and an internal company members.
+- To learn more about the company a contact form uses Twilio (Sendgrid) to send a confirmation email to user and an internal company members.
 Users can rate every tour they have attended with an interactive form.
-Every Tour, User, Trip and Rating is saved using SQL Alchemy to communicate with PostgreSQL database.
-Google Maps API uses AJAX to call a specific port city that users can than explore with Google Places API to look up specific tourist attractions in the surrounding area.
-Bootstraps is utilized in combination with traditional CSS to have a consistent design aesthetic through-out the site.
+- Every Tour, User, Trip and Rating is saved using SQL Alchemy to communicate with PostgreSQL database.
+- Google Maps API uses AJAX to call a specific port city that users can than explore with Google Places API to look up specific tourist attractions in the surrounding area.
+- Bootstraps is utilized in combination with traditional CSS to have a consistent design aesthetic through-out the site.

+## Demo Youtube Video
+- TBD

 ## Screen Shots
 - Sendgrid (twilio) form with character limit enforced: